 Curtin's Authorship, Peer Review and Publication of Research Findings Policy states that publications will be freely available in espace within 12 months of publication.

-Details of research publications entered in Elements will be automatically harvested into espace.
+Research publications entered in Elements will be added into espace.
 Availability of full text is subject to copyright provisions and publishing agreements.

 If you wish to contribute material that falls outside the scope of Elements please contact the espace team.